 Like any crock pot recipe, this is a set and forget type of meal.
-Head out and carry on with your day, and when dinner time rolls around you have chicken fajitas to finish up, pair with warm tortillas and all your favorite toppings.
+Head out and carry on with your day and let your slow cooker do all the work so when dinner time rolls around you have chicken fajitas to finish up, pair with warm tortillas and all your favorite toppings.

-- Homemade fajita seasoning to offer a stand out flavor
+- This fajita seasoning offers a stand out flavor

 - A dump and go chicken recipe that is so simple